Nany-Cares-Thesis-Project/Nany-care/README.md

     - NodeJS installed with NPM version 6
     - Expo Client installed on your mobile device

+## Testing
+Simple!
+Just clone the repo, then run npm install and the various node development dependencies will install to the node_modules directory of the project.
+If you have not done so, it is typically a good idea to add /node_modules/.bin to your $PATH so these modules bins are used.
+Now run npm test to start off the test suite.

-## Running the tests
+## Dashboard
-Explain how to run the automated tests for this system

-Break down into end to end tests
-Explain what these tests test and why

-Give an example
-And coding style tests
-Explain what these tests test and why

-Give an example
+This dashboard is for the use of the Board of Directors of the Nany-care company in jordan So that we can add Nany after reviewing and approving the employment application.
+Or we can delete the Nani whose work period has ended.

 ## Deployment
-Add additional notes about how to deploy this on a live system

-Built With
-Dropwizard - The web framework used
-Maven - Dependency Management
-ROME - Used to generate RSS Feeds
-Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+we are deployed dashboard in Heroku so you can use a live version of this dashboard at  https://nanny-care-dashboard.herokuapp.com/

 ## Team

 - **Product Owner**: Afnan Shwawreh
 - **Scrum Master**: Sura aloqaily
-- **Development Team Members**: Rawan abu-seini, Yousef mohammad , Nosiba Elayan
+- **Development Team Members**: Rawan abu-seini, Yousef mohammad , Nosiba Elayan ,Sura aloqaily ,Afnan Shwawreh .